 If editors decide that content containing potentially offensive material has a legitimate news value, editors should use visual and/or text warnings about such material.
 For example, we may link to a Web page that contains material that does not meet standards for CCSS original content, but we let users know what they might see before they click the link by including a warning, such as “Warning: Some images on this site contain graphic images of war.”
 Finally, we do not link to sites that aid or abet illegal activity.

 The separation of analysis columns from the opinion pages is solemn and complete.
 This separation is intended to serve the reader, who is entitled to the facts in the news columns and to opinions on the editorial and “op-ed” pages.
 But nothing in this separation of functions is intended to eliminate from the news columns honest, in-depth reporting, or analysis or commentary when plainly labeled.
-The labels are designed as follows:

 When using networks such as Facebook, Twitter etc., for reporting or for our personal lives, we must protect our professional integrity and remember: CCSS analysts are always CCSS analysts.

 Social-media accounts maintained by CCSS analysts reflect upon the reputation and credibility of the organization.
 Even as we express ourselves in more personal and informal ways to forge better connections with our readers, we must be ever mindful of preserving the reputation of the CCSS for excellence, fairness and independence.
 Every comment or link we share should be considered public information, regardless of privacy settings.